Continue reading on DataGuidance with:

 - the disclosure of the record would constitute an action for breach of duty of the confidence owed to the third party in terms of an agreement and would likely result in legal action against it.

-A third party whose information is requested for disclosure has the right to be notified and can protest against the disclosure (Article 19 of the Mass Media Proclamation).
+A third party whose information is requested for disclosure has the right to be notified and can protest the disclosure (Article 19 of the Mass Media Proclamation).

 The Civil Code